Red Sox vs. Reds Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has recorded 58 hits with 16 doubles, a triple, five home runs and 20 walks.
+- Alex Verdugo has put up 60 hits with 16 doubles, a triple, five home runs and 20 walks.
 He has driven in 21 runs with three stolen bases.

 Verdugo Recent Games